-Our thoughts are with everyone impacted by coronavirus, including front-line healthcare workers, and workers in the hospitality and entertainment industries who may still be required to work and are generally the least likely to have paid sick leave, health care coverage, and are still working in smoke-filled environments.
+Our thoughts are with everyone impacted by coronavirus, including front-line healthcare workers as well as workers in the hospitality and entertainment industries who are generally the least likely to have paid sick leave and health care coverage, and too many are still working in smoke-filled environments.

-Just as social distancing and handwashing help prevent the spread of disease, eliminating secondhand smoke is critical to prevent acute and chronic diseases, and saves lives by reducing the risk of heart disease, stroke, respiratory diseases, and lung cancer by up to 30% at a population wide level.
+Just as social distancing and handwashing help prevent the spread of disease, eliminating secondhand smoke is critical to prevent acute and chronic diseases, and to save lives by reducing the risk of heart disease, stroke, respiratory diseases, and lung cancer by up to 30% at a population-wide level.

 Secondhand Smoke Exposure

-NEW: The Nicotine and Cannabis Policy Center at UC Merced highlights new evidence about COVID-19, tobacco and vaping, including risks to children exposed to secondhand smoke.
-“Kids exposed to secondhand smoke have weakened immune systems and higher chances of complications from pneumonia.”
+The Nicotine and Cannabis Policy Center at UC Merced highlights evidence about COVID-19, tobacco and vaping, including risks to children exposed to secondhand smoke, finding that “Kids exposed to secondhand smoke have weakened immune systems and higher chances of complications from pneumonia.”
 Since COVID-19 attacks the respiratory system, it is critical to prevent exposure to anything that would weaken the lungs.

-Just like coronavirus, secondhand smoke spreads throughout a building.
+Worksites that still allow indoor smoking continue to create a health risk, especially in the time of COVID-19.
+Just like coronavirus, secondhand smoke spreads throughout buildings.
 Casino, bar, and hotel ventilation systems do not eliminate exposure to the gases, toxins, carcinogens, and particulate matter contained in secondhand smoke and e-cigarette aerosol.

 Secondhand smoke causes underlying health conditions – a risk factor for more severe COVID symptoms

 Exposure to secondhand smoke makes breathing difficult, and is also a significant risk factor for many underlying health conditions linked more severe COVID-19 disease, including heart disease, diminished lung function, and associated risk of respiratory illnesses.
-When business resumes, those who are considered high-risk and susceptible to virus exposure will need to do their best to avoid smoke-filled environments.
+Those who are considered high-risk and susceptible to virus exposure will need to do their best to avoid smoke-filled environments.
 Survivors of COVID-19 experiencing lung damage will also need to avoid secondhand smoke.

 Secondhand smoke damages the immune system – a risk factor for more severe COVID symptoms

 Secondhand smoke damages the immune system as evidenced by the nation’s doctor, the U.S. Surgeon General.
-According to the 2014 Surgeon General’s Report, there is sufficient evidence to infer that cigarette smoke exposure compromises the immune system and immune homestatis, which increases risk for several disorders, including pulmonary infection.
+According to the 2014 Surgeon General’s Report, there is sufficient evidence to infer that cigarette smoke exposure compromises the immune system and immune homeostatis, which increases risk for several disorders, including pulmonary infection.
 Available science from the 2006 and 2010 Surgeon General Reports shows that the profile of secondhand smoke is largely consistent with that of primary smoke inhaled into the lungs from an active smoker.
 The effect would be expected to be smaller for secondhand compared to primary exposure given volume of toxicants and length of exposure.
 The potential role of the immuno-compromising nature of secondhand smoke is further reinforced by emerging research that has specifically documented a link between the two.
-(References: The Health Consequences of Smoking—50 Years of Progress A Report of the Surgeon General, Chapter 10: Other Specific Outcomes, p.
-523 and Secondhand Smoke Induces Inflammation and Impairs Immunity to Respiratory Infections)

-New evidence about transmission through aerosols: “Aerosol” (sometimes referred to as “airborne”) transmission is similar to droplet transmission, except that the bits of fluid are so small that they can linger in the air for minutes to hours.
+Evidence about transmission through aerosols and respiratory droplets: Aerosol transmission (sometimes referred to as airborne transmission) is similar to droplet transmission, except that the bits of fluid are so small that they can linger in the air for minutes to hours.
 To understand the scale of aerosols, the diameter of a human hair is about 80 microns, and aerosols smaller than about 50 microns can float in the air long enough to be inhaled.
 SARS-CoV-2 is only 0.1 microns in diameter, so there is room for plenty of viruses in aerosols.
-Read more about COVID-19 transmission through aerosols at: https://time.com/5883081/covid-19-transmitted-aerosols/

 The Centers for Disease Control has guidance on preventing risks for Coronavirus or COVID-19 and outlining which populations are most at risk for getting COVID-19: “Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.”